redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/access-control/cluster-role-bindings tests that a Pod does not specify ClusterRoleBindings.
 Result Type|normative
 Suggested Remediation|In most cases, Pod's should not have ClusterRoleBindings.
 The suggested remediation is to remove the need for 	ClusterRoleBindings, if possible.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2.10 and 5.3.6
+Exception Process|There is no documented exception process for this.
 #### container-host-port

 Property|Description